Tovorafenib

 Dysregulation of the MAPK pathway has been shown to occur in many cancer types and it is one of the most commonly mutated oncogenic pathways in cancer.

-Tovorafenib is an investigational, oral, brain-penetrant, highly-selective type II pan-RAF kinase inhibitor designed to target a key enzyme in the MAPK signaling pathway, which may offer an important alternative for people with primary brain tumors or brain metastases of solid tumors.
+Tovorafenib is an investigational, oral, brain-penetrant, highly-selective type II RAF kinase inhibitor designed to target a key enzyme in the MAPK signaling pathway, which may offer an important alternative for people with primary brain tumors or brain metastases of solid tumors.

 Tovorafenib has been studied in over 300 patients to date.
 Currently tovorafenib is under evaluation in a pivotal Phase 2 clinical trial (FIREFLY-1) for the treatment of pediatric low-grade glioma (pLGG). pLGG is the most common form of childhood brain cancer.
 We have also initiated a Phase 1/2 study (FIRELIGHT-1) with tovorafenib in patients with recurrent or progressive solid tumors with activating RAF alterations.